mitarnik04/PhpPortfolio/README.md

 2. **Configure Mail/SMTP:**

+   - Create a `mail/mail-config.json` file.

-   1. Update `mail/mail-config(empty).json` with your email credentials:
+   - Copy `mail/mail-config(empty).json` into your file and update it with your credentials.

+   It should look something like this:

    ```json
    {